ClearEarthProject/AnaforaPreannotation/README.md

 The preannotation script gives precedence to longer strings and does not doubly-annotate.
 It also treats strings as non-case-sensitive.

-The script also requires a path to the schema that contains the entity types (needed for "parentType" field in XML), the name used by the schema/mode (which is part of the filename).
+The script also requires a path to the Anafora schema that contains the entity types (needed for "parentType" field in XML) and the name used by the schema/mode (which is part of the filename).

 preannotation.py usage:
 ```